 Our program provides students with frequent opportunities for hands-on learning in PK-12 classrooms and schools.
 This includes practicum experiences working with school-aged children early and often throughout the program.
-The Elementary Methods Block (EMB) is a significant practicum experience one semester prior to student teaching in which elementary education majors spend six weeks immersed in the Stevens Point Area Public School District.
+The Elementary Methods Block (EMB) is a significant practicum experience one semester prior to student teaching in which elementary education majors spend six to eight weeks immersed in the Stevens Point Area Public School District.

 Student teaching is the culminating experience in the teacher candidate’s academic program of study at UW-Stevens Point.
 It provides an opportunity for teacher candidates to practice and refine their knowledge and skills under the supervision and guidance of cooperating teachers and our own faculty who have dedicated their careers to education and a lifetime of student learning.